-Paper-III MC-3.4.3 International Marketing-I
+M.Com.-IIIrd Semester w.e.f. session 2013-14 Paper-III MC-3.4.3 International Marketing-I

 Note: The examiner shall set nine questions in all covering the whole syllabus.
-Question No. 1 will be compulsory covering all the units and shall carry 8 small questions of two marks each.
+Question No.1 will be compulsory covering all the units and shall carry 8 small questions of two marks each.
 The rest of the eight questions will be set from all the four units.
 The examiner will set two questions from each unit out of which the candidate shall attempt four questions selecting one question from each unit.
 All questions shall carry 16 marks each.

-- Unit-1 International to International Marketing: Nature and significance; Complexities in international marketing; Transition form domestic to transnational marketing; International market orientation-EPRG framework; International market entry strategies. - Unit-2 International Marketing Environment: Internal environment; external environment-geographical, demographic economic, socio-cultural, political and legal environment; Impact of environment on international marketing decisions. - Unit-3 Foreign Market Selection : Global market segmentation: Selection of foreign markets; international positioning. - Unit-4 Product Decisions: Product planning for global markets; Standardization Vs. product adaptation; New product development; Management of international brands; Packaging and labeling; provision of sales related services.
+Unit-1 Introduction to International Marketing: Nature and significance; Complexities in international marketing; Transition from domestic to transnational marketing; International market orientation - EPRG framework; International market entry strategies.

+- Unit-2 International Marketing Environment: Internal environment; External environment -geographical demographic, economic, socio-cultural, political and legal environment; Impact of environment on international marketing decisions. - Unit-3 Foreign Market Selection: Global market segmentation; Selection of foreign markets; international positioning. - Unit-4 Product Decisions: Product planning for global markets; Standardization vs. product adaptation; New product development; Management of international brands; Packaging and labeling; Provision of sales related services.